IArchi/py-photobooth-simple/readme.md

  - LOCALES = Locales.get_EN (To select language to use among EN and FR)
  - FULLSCREEN = False (If set to True, the window fill take all available space)
  - COUNTDOWN = 3 (Countdown before the photo is taken)
- - ROOT_DIRECTORY = './DCIM' (Directory in which the photos and collages are stored)
+ - DCIM_DIRECTORY = './DCIM' (Directory in which the photos and collages are stored)
  - PRINTER = 'truc' (The printer's name in CUPS)

 ## USB dump
-A dedicated thread will handle USB dongles and automatically dump the whole content of the `ROOT_DIRECTORY` to the device.
+A dedicated thread will handle USB dongles and automatically dump the whole content of the `DCIM_DIRECTORY` to the device.
 Application will not be usable during the copy process but will display a message.

 ## TODO